The Truth About Soreness

-Yeah, but won’t training a sore muscle interrupt the repair process?
+Yeah, but won’t train a sore muscle to interrupt the repair process?

 That’s a legit question.
 But the answer is no.

-Studies have shown that a second bout of exercise for a muscle group (before the muscle has fully recovered) does not interrupt markers of repair, including protein synthesis.
+Studies have shown that the second bout of exercise for a muscle group (before the muscle has fully recovered) does not interrupt markers of repair, including protein synthesis.